Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 Integrate a LIA* solver directly with z3.
 The python prototype from 2020 does not work with updates to z3.

+This is not an easy project.
+The working version [theory_finite_set_size.cpp](https://github.com/Z3Prover/z3/blob/finite-sets/src/smt/theory_finite_set_size.cpp) contains a base implementation for checking set.size constraints.
+It suggests to use a different method than a general LIA* solver.
+One strategy is to extract conflicts by quering the arithmetic solver with a partially instantiated semi-linear set solution for cardinalities.
+These conflicts can prune the search space for propositional models of the solver that produces basis vectors.

 ## Multi-sets and Cardinality constraints.
 Multi-set reasoning can handle cardinality constraints as an alternative to Venn-diagram decomposition.
 The project is to integrate enough of LIA* and multi-set reasoning to support cardinality constraints.
+This one is even tougher than the previous project idea.
+It appears not suitable for a 50 hour project, but if this is something for you, it is definitely fun.

 ## Port the theory_finite_set to the "new" SMT core.